dwave-examples/3d-bin-packing/README.md

 ![eq15](_static/eq15.png)

-To enforce only one of the above constrains we also need:
+To enforce only one of the above constraints we also need:

 ![eq16](_static/eq16.png)